When you underwater a ZZ plant, its stem can get wrinkly. This is because the plant has been underwatered for too long and lacks hydration.

 4. Check The Rhizome

-Now, get rid of the excess dirt from the rhizome and take a look at it carefully.
+Now, get rid of the rhizome's excess dirt and look at it carefully.

 5. Repot The Plant With Dry Soil

 This is an ideal thing to do when your plant is overwatered and suffering from root rot.

 When you replenish the soil, it gives a new and dry environment to the plant.
 These are the perfect conditions for an affected ZZ plant.
 Therefore, you should consider repotting the plant with a fresh batch of soil.

 As for used soil, you shouldn't use this soil for any other purpose in your garden.
 You should discard it.